Bing Showing Insurance Ads For Link Building Searches?

 - Bing is testing something.
 Maybe Bing is testing retargeted ads, or ads targeted via some method other than the keyword search?
 Seems like a pretty bad idea, though.

 - Geo-targeting.
-It’s worth noting that all the insurance ads I see are targeted to Florida (which is where I am).
+It’s worth noting that all the insurance ads I see are targeted to Florida (which is where I am), although if you’re in Tennessee there are better Companies in Nashville that offer insurance also.
 Could Bing be allowing advertisers to target searchers by geographic area, even on non-relevant keywords?

 Bottom line: The only good explanation I can think of for this is an error.